How to buy, sell, transfer or rent a mooring

 - the noticeboard of the local boating or yacht club

-- ask one of the council approved mooring contractors
+- ask one of the council-approved mooring contractors.

 Please note the following conditions:

-- The mooring will not be transferred unless it has a current mooring inspection certificate, or the purchaser states (in writing) arrangements have been made for the mooring to be lifted and inspected by a council-approved mooring contractor.
+- The mooring will not be transferred unless it has a current mooring inspection certificate, or the purchaser states (in writing) that arrangements have been made for the mooring to be lifted and inspected by a council-approved mooring contractor.

 - The new owner must check what size vessel the mooring is permitted and approved for before purchasing.
 This is important as moorings have a defined vessel size associated with the consent, and larger vessels are not allowed on the mooring.